spatialthoughts/qgis-tutorials/source/docs/web_mapping_with_qgis2web.rst

     follow the instructions to create a bucket.
 Once a bucket is created, you can upload the contents of your exported folder to the bucket and set it to public.
-Here I created a bucket named ``qgis-tutorials`` and uploaded the contents of my exported folder to a subfolder named ``qgis2web``.
+Here I created a bucket named ``qgis-tutorials`` and uploaded the contents of my exported folder to a sub-folder named ``qgis2web``.
 You can access the resulting map at
     http://s3.amazonaws.com/qgis-tutorials/qgis2web/index.html